AldowadSimanjuntak/Banking-System/README.md

    - Register new users.
    - Authenticate users through a login system.
    - Implement a forgot password mechanism for password recovery.
-   - Allow users to reset their passwords securely.
+   - Allow users to reset their passwords.

 2. **Transaction Management:**
    - Perform CRUD operations on user transactions.